aws-samples/amazon-honeycode-table-api-integration-sample/doc/README.md

 >    * Add permissions for the Lambda to access Honeycode
 >    * Initialize the content in DynamoDB table, S3 bucket

-7. Copy the **ContactHistoryBucketName** value that is printed on the terminal at the end of `cdk deploy`.
-Open the **s3-manifest.json** file in Cloud9 and update **BUCKETNAME** with the bucket name that you copied.
-Download this file to your machine as we will be using it to create the data set for visualization in Amazon QuickSight.
+7. Copy the **S3manifestfileURL** value that is printed on the terminal at the end of `cdk deploy`.
+Use this URL to create the data set for visualization in Amazon QuickSight.

 8. Once the deployment is complete, wait a couple of minutes and then verify the application is running correctly by using the following steps:
     1. Open **A_Customers** table in Honeycode and verify that new records, **AnyCompany Auto** and **AnyCompany Water**, have been imported from S3 and DynamoDB respectively.